-Although you DO want a mission statement before continuing, don't concern yourself with having the perfect statement before you get started.
+Although it's recommended to have a mission statement before continuing, don't concern yourself with having the perfect statement before you get started.
 Your mission will evolve over time.
 And the best way to "perfect" your mission statement is to take action on it and refine it along the way.